RepubblicaTech/rtos/README.md

 ```

+You can now proceed to [actually compiling the project](#actually-compiling-the-project).

 #### "Do It Yourself" version

 First, make sure to install the required dependencies for building gcc and binutils from source, and since they may vary for each distribution make sure to check out [this article](https://wiki.osdev.org/GCC_Cross-Compiler#Installing_Dependencies) on the OSDev wiki.

+Now it's time to compile the toolchain.
 Thankfully, the [toolchain script made by nanobyte](https://github.com/nanobyte-dev/nanobyte_os/blob/videos/part7/build_scripts/toolchain.mk) comes in handy regarding the whole downloading and compiling binutils and gcc from source, and I integrated it here to be simply run by a single command in the project directory:

 *(arguments in square brackets are optional)*